Warning: If you’re on your way to visit Rome, don’t read this.

 We are tearing down the road at suicidal speed.
 Thank the gods there is not a lot of traffic because Kamikaze Carlo reaches for another pile of paper and goes at it again: reading, writing, tossing another piece of paper out the window, and talking enthusiastic Italian on one of the four phones.
 The conversation concluded, he continues scribbling some more, head down, eyes on the paper, one hand on the steering wheel.

-I am now duly impressed by his skill in multitasking.
-Also I am frozen in terror as I look ahead through the window, seeing nothing because it has all fogged up on the inside and he has not noticed because he is studying for his doctoral degree in nuclear science.
+Have I entered some alternative universe?
+I am frozen in terror as I look ahead through the window, seeing nothing because it has all fogged up on the inside and he has not noticed because he is studying for his doctoral degree in nuclear science.
 Looking out of the side window I see we are drifting off into the other lane again.
 Fortunately it has stopped raining.

 He rips off another piece of paper, opens the window again, pushes it out and now leaves the window open a bit to clear the fogged-up windshield (I assume).
 He does not wipe it.
 One of the phones rings.
 Another discussion ensues, which gives him another opportunity to steer the car back into its own lane of traffic once he notices it’s meandering.